suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 ---

-# Let us setup some code that runs whenever the count changes!
+# Let us set up some code that runs whenever the count changes!

 ```js
 function theCountChanged() {